-Men these days are rapidly distancing themselves from how their fathers used to shave.
+Men these days are rapidly distancing themselves from how their fathers used to shave, whether or not they’ve had scalp micropigmentation.
 Double-edged wet safety razors and even straight razors used to dominate the bathroom sink.
 Nowadays, it would be a novelty to even find one.
 Electric shavers and the more prevalent, disposable razor have replaced this.
 An aerosol canister spewing out an oversupply of foamy chemicals has superseded even the shaving cream and shaving brush ritual.

 Cuts, razor bumps, razor burns and skin irritation are things to avoid while shaving.
 The ingrown hairs from razor bumps can also become infected or change into pimples if left untreated.
 The person should be mindful of these things when doing a wet shave.
 Done properly, this can turn out to be a pleasurable routine that any man can look forward to.